TomographicImaging/CIL/nightly/_sources/developer_guide.rst.txt

 To create an instance of a class, the creator of a class should require the **essential** and **often-configured** parameters as named parameters.

-It should not accept positional arguments `*args` or keyworded arguments `**kwargs` so that the user can clearly understand what parameters are necessary to create the instance.
+It should not accept positional arguments `*args` or key-worded arguments `**kwargs` so that the user can clearly understand what parameters are necessary to create the instance.

 Setter methods and properties